xendit/hackerrank-backend-test-go/README.md

 ### Important Notes

-- Don't edit the e2e code.
+- Do not edit the e2e code.
 But instead you need to pass all the test written there.
 - Please run the test locally first before submitting
   ```bash
   $ make test  # for unit test